Vihaan-codes12/StrawberryDonutRecipe-/recipe.md

-# StrawberryDonutsRecipe
-This is my strawberry donut recipe.
-It will have strawberry icing on a donut and sprinkles on top.

 Get a mixing bowl
 Put in two cups of self-raising flour
 If you only have regular flour, add a teaspoon of baking powder to it